California’s “criminal court process” refers to how a criminal case proceeds, from

 - take note of the facts involved in the alleged offense, and

-- search the suspect’s criminal history.
+- search your criminal history.

-- on their own recognizance, or
+- on your own recognizance, or

 - by posting bond (either a cash bond or by using a bail bondsman).